andodaryl/rock-paper-scissors-2/README.md

 ### Group Goals

-* Create the web application as an introductory device to the software development
+* Create the web application as an introductory device to the software development.
-* The site must be interactive with easy controls
+* The site must be interactive with easy controls.
-* Accessible online at any time on any device
+* Accessible online at any time on any device.

 ### Target Audience

-* New or acquainted with using websites
+* New or acquainted with using websites.
-* Applicable to all demographics, with a particular focus on younger students in an academic environment
+* Applicable to all demographics, with a particular focus on younger students in an academic environment.
-* Minimalist aesthetic
+* Minimalist aesthetic.

 ## User Experience and Design

 ### User Stories
 As a user of this web application game, I want to...

-* Be able to use the controls easily
+* Be able to use the controls easily.
-* Replay the activity for endless use
+* Replay the activity for endless use.
-* Keep track of my score
+* Keep track of my score.
-* See feedback of my actions
+* See feedback of my actions.

 ### Wireframes